Physical /Chronic Medical/Mental Health Conditions

-Students with physical disabilities who seek accommodation from Wheaton College and are request to provide documentation should present documentation to the Director of Academic and Disability Services for consideration.
-Documentation should be current within 3 years, but exceptions can be made depending on individual circumstances and the nature of the disability.
+Students with physical, chronic medical, and/or mental health conditions who seek accommodation from Wheaton College and are requested to provide documentation should provide documentation to the Director of Academic and Disability Services for consideration.
+This documentation should be current within 3 years, but exceptions can be made depending on individual circumstances and the nature of the disability.

-Appropriate documentation for physical challenges includes a letter on formal letterhead written by a qualified medical professional (M.D., D.O., N.P.) that includes:
+Appropriate documentation for physical, chronic medical, or mental health challenges must be submitted on formal letterhead written by a qualified medical or mental health professional (M.D., D.O., N.P., clinical psychologist, psychiatrist, or clinical social worker) and include:

 - A current diagnosis